 Deferred Capital Receipts The transfer of an aircraft to the National Police Air Service (NPAS) took place in 2013/14 under a police Force collaboration agreement with West Yorkshire Constabulary.
-The long term debtor relates to a rebate payment that will be received each year from 2017/18 to 2020/21 totalling £285,860.
+A deferred capital receipt of £0.197 million relates to a rebate payment (Airframe Credit) that will be received over the 3 years 2018/19 to 2020/21, under the terms of the transfer agreement.
+In addition, there is a deferred receipt of £0.650 million which relates to a contract for disposal of property in 2016/17 which is expected to be received in 2018/19.